As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links, view our disclosure policy for details.

 - In a bowl, mix the dry ingredients with a whisk.
 In a separate bowl, mix the wet ingredients.
 Pour the wet ingredients into the dry ingredients and mix with a silicone spatula.

 - Slowly pour in the boiling water and continue mixing.
-The dough will thicken up as time passes by (about 1 minute).
+The dough will thicken after a minute.

 - Separate the dough into 5 and form 5 balls with your hands (the batter is pretty sticky).
 You can spray some olive oil on your hands to make the dough not stick to you.
 Just roll the dough onto the palm of your hands to achieve perfect little balls.

 - Place the balls over a parchment paper on a baking tray and bake for 25 minutes.
-Take out and let cool before serving or you'll burn your fingers!
-These come out piping hot!
+Take out and let cool before serving.

 WATCH THE RECIPE VIDEO (must disable adblocker)